jcourtois/ac-chef-tutorial/README.md

 ### Try to add a minion.
 Let's login to the guest machine again, `bundle install`, and start the minions application.
 From the browser on your host machine, navigate to `http://localhost:4567`.
 You should see 'Hello Minions!' displayed in the browser.

 Next try to add a minion.
 Oh no!
 A database error.
 This makes sense because we haven't installed the MySQL database yet!
 Time to improve our `default.rb` recipe.
+But first, write as test and see it fail.
 ## Installing MySQL
 ### Add database cookbook
-We are going to use the database community cookbook (v 2.3.1) from the [chef supermarket](https://supermarket.chef.io/cookbooks/database).
+We are going to use the database community cookbook (v 4.0.9) from the [chef supermarket](https://supermarket.chef.io/cookbooks/database).
 Let's go ahead and add this dependency in our `metadata.rb` file.
 ###  Install MySQL server
 First we must install MySQL Community Server. >>The database cookbook depends on the MySQL cookbook v5.0.
 You can see this by clicking on the dependencies tab in the database cookbook documentation.
 Therefore, we also have access to the recipes from the mysql cookbook.>> First we must include the `mysql::server` recipe.
 Add the following lines to your `default.rb` recipe.
 ```ruby